valo/phoenix_with_nextjs/README.md

 ## Integration tests

 It is possible to write high level integration tests for the JS app using the `Hound` integration testing framework.
-See the example test in `test/integration/home_test.exs` for an example of that.
+See the integration test in `test/integration/home_test.exs` for an example of that.
 It is possible to setup the DB and click around the app using a headless chrome browser.
 In order to run the tests you need `chromedriver` installed.
 You can install the driver with: